ATTENDEE FEEDBACK from September 2018:

 The Summit in 2018 was hosted by Michael McCullough, Laura Roberts, Reid Hoffman, and Juan Enriquez.

-Summit participants will be engaged on the questions worth exploring in the years to come, and on what the current body of knowledge means for future innovation.
-Some of our discussion sessions are academic and cutting-edge: “Brain Imaging with Holography”, “Prophylactics for PTSD”.
+Summit participants engage on the questions worth exploring in the years to come, and on what the current body of knowledge means for future innovation.
+Some discussion sessions are academic and cutting-edge: “Brain Imaging with Holography”, “Prophylactics for PTSD”.
 A few lean more practical: “Neuroscience of Love,” “Sleep and Vitality of the Mind.”

 Speakers at the BrainMind Summit are chosen for their uniquely disruptive contributions to their respective fields.
 All speakers are available to engage with Summit participants.

 The BrainMind Summit includes a hands-on Experiential NeuroLab with exciting invention and technology demonstrations and exhibits.
 Experiences include mind-controlled visual media, AR and VR-based technologies, real human brains and 10-100x expanded brains, neuroscience-driven perceptual illusions, immersive education experiences, and more.
 The NeuroLab will also include immersive art exhibitions exploring the theme of “digital consciousness.”
-Content in the lab will be hosted by Laura Roberts, Ed Boyden, David Eagleman, and Andrew Huberman.
+Content in the lab has been hosted by Laura Roberts, Ed Boyden, David Eagleman, Andrew Huberman, and a curated collection of startup neurotech companies.

 Location: Frances C. Arrillaga Alumni Center, Stanford University campus, at 326 Galvez St, Stanford, CA 94305

-Program: Presentations are 8:30am-6:00pm on Saturday and 9:00am-5:00pm Sunday, Receptions and Dinners follow the sessions on both evenings.
-Juan Enriquez will give a special keynote during the Saturday dinner.
+Program: Programming 8:30am-6:00pm on Saturday and Sunday, Receptions follow on both evenings.